Posted at Sep 8, 2017 8:13:00 AM by thatagency | Share

 Images are an integral part of your plastic surgery marketing efforts.
 While the reason behind surgery is not always cosmetic, many patients are looking for a “new” look, whether it is augmented breasts or buttocks, younger looking skin, or a tighter tummy.
 Images can be aspirational, particularly before and after photos.

-But don’t forget another type of image: the infographic.
+But don’t forget another type of image: the infographic (like the one pictured here, courtesy of FacialPlasticsBH.com).
 This is a visual method for presenting information.
 It appeals to web readers who are turned off by long blocks of text or who just appreciate an alternative method to consume content.

 Your focus is on providing the best results to patients while generating new leads.
 Consulting with a firm that specializes in the intricacies of digital plastic surgery marketing will help you achieve the best outcomes for your business.
-They can help you determine and clarify your goals, develop strategies, launch campaigns, and monitor your progress — freeing you to get to work!
+Contact a firm like THAT Agency to help you determine and clarify your goals, develop strategies, launch campaigns, and monitor your progress — freeing you to get to work!

 Just as plastic surgery techniques have evolved and advanced over the years, so too has the methods for marketing your services and solutions.
 Learn how to amp up your results and grow your practice.